 What is the best Apple Watch to buy?
 It used to be an easy question to answer when there was just a couple of Apple smartwatches to choose from, but that's all changed with the introduction of a new design and sizes.

-Not only does Cupertino's watch boast one of the more rounded selections of features and apps, but it's also steadily getting better, both under the hood with fresh software and through new hardware inclusions, too.
-Particularly for iPhone users, this is the first brand you should explore when delving into the world of smartwatches.
+Whichever model you opt for, there are plenty of reasons why the Apple Watch stands out above the rest.
+It boasts one of the more rounded selections of features and apps, while the software is consistently being refined to make way for new features.
+For iPhone users, this is the first brand you should explore when delving into the world of smartwatches.

 Which Apple Watch is best for me?

 First things first, let's clear up exactly what models are out there.
-Initially, of course, we had the original Apple Watch, released back in April 2015, though this is no longer sold by Apple.
-Instead, the new entry level is the Apple Watch Series 1.
-Since Apple decided to make some improvements under the hood, these are actually classed as two different devices.
+Initially, of course, we had the original Apple Watch, released back in April 2015, though this and the slightly improved Apple Watch Series 1 are no longer sold by Apple.
+There's no GPS, no LTE and no ability to download the latest software - this is the Apple Watch at its most basic.

 Why buy it?

 If you're not into sports, then the Apple Watch Series 1 is the best buy for you.
 By shedding GPS, LTE and waterproofing, some will argue that the Apple Watch's best features are missing, but if you don't like getting sweaty and just want a good looking smartwatch, it's a great buy.

 $199 | Amazon

 The Apple Watch Series 2 represented the first serious jump taken by the smartwatch.
 Released in September 2016, it marked Apple's first major push into fitness, thanks to the addition of GPS ‚Äď meaning users could exercise outdoors without taking their phone with them.
 Waterproofing also resulted in the Watch being ready to open up to swimmers, and improved processing power provided a zippier experience around the OS.